bxparks/AceTime/MIGRATING.md

         * purpose: lower limit of valid years (`valid_year >= lower`)
     * `LocalDate::epochValidYearUpper()`
         * purpose: upper limit of valid years (`valid_year < upper`)
+    * `LocalDate::secondsToCurrentEpochFromUnixEpoch64()`
+        * purpose: number of seconds from the Unix epoch (1970-01-01T00:00:00) to the current epoch ({yyyy}-01-01T00:00:00)
+        * comment: useful for converting between AceTime epoch and Unix epoch
     * `LocalDate::daysToCurrentEpochFromUnixEpoch()`
         * purpose: number of days from Unix epoch (1970-01-01T00:00:00) to the current epoch ({yyyy}-01-01T00:00:00) where `yyyy` is set by